 The following dispute resolution procedure consists of three steps: a complaint process (Step 1), a Joint Grievance Review Committee (JGRC) (Step 2) and a regular or expedited arbitration (Step 3A or 3B) process.
-These processes will be used by the Parties in order to resolve all disputes taking the form of complaints and/or grievances, as defined below, unless the parties have expressly agreed elsewhere in this Agreement on an alternate dispute resolution processes to deal with the matters at issue.
-Such alternate dispute resolution processes limit the scope of the grievance/arbitration process set out in this article.
+These processes will be used by the Parties in order to resolve all disputes taking the form of complaints and/or grievances, as defined below, unless the parties have expressly agreed elsewhere in this Agreement on an alternate dispute resolution processes limit the scope of the grievance/arbitration process set out in this article.